header mobile logo

 ncn logo

-Tazemetostat (TAZVERIK®) is included in the National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcomas with a category 2A recommendation as the only preferred regimen for appropriate patients with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection*
+Tazemetostat (TAZVERIK®) is included in the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcomas with an NCCN category 2A recommendation as the only preferred regimen option for appropriate patients with metastatic or locally advanced epithelioid sarcoma not eligible for complete resection*

 Explore the efficacy data of TAZVERIK